justeattakeaway/fozzie-components/packages/storybook/README.md

 ### Using the Vue Dev tools
 To use the Vue Dev tools you need to open the canvas in a new tab (using the link in the top right of Storybook).

+### Global css styles
+If you need to add styles that should be available in every story you can add them to `config/storybook/scss-loader.scss`.
+For example we import our glodal fozzie styles and some optional mixins which will be added in concuming application, not the components themselves.

 ## More Info